flatpak/flatpak-docs/docs/electron.rst

 Using correct desktop file name
 -------------------------------

 It's important for Linux applications to set the correct desktop file name.
-If not, it can led to problems e.g. a missing icon under Wayland.
+If not, it can lead to problems e.g. a missing icon under Wayland.
 By default Electron uses ``{appname}.desktop`` as desktop file name.
 In Flatpak the name of the desktop file must be the id of the Flatpak.
 To tell Electron to use another name you need to set the ``desktopName`` key in your ``package.json`` e.g. ``"desktopName": "com.example.MyApp.desktop"``.